entelecheia/lecture/_sources/lectures/mlops/auth-enc-sign.md

 To verify a digital signature, the recipient performs the following steps:

-1. Detach the signature from the message: The recipient separates the digital signature from the original message or document.
+1.  **Detach the signature from the message**: The recipient separates the digital signature from the original message or document.
-2. Decrypt the signature with the public key: The recipient uses the sender's public key to decrypt the digital signature, revealing the original hash value.
+2.  **Decrypt the signature with the public key**: The recipient uses the sender's public key to decrypt the digital signature, revealing the original hash value.
-3. Generate a hash of the received message: The recipient computes a new hash value from the received message using the same cryptographic hash function.
+3.  **Generate a hash of the received message**: The recipient computes a new hash value from the received message using the same cryptographic hash function.
-4. Compare the hash values: If the hash values match, the signature is considered valid, and the message is authenticated and confirmed to be unaltered.
+4.  **Compare the hash values**: If the hash values match, the signature is considered valid, and the message is authenticated and confirmed to be unaltered.
 If the hash values do not match, the signature is deemed invalid, indicating that the message has been tampered with or the sender is not who they claim to be.

 ### C. Practical Applications of Digital Signatures

 Digital signatures are widely used to provide integrity and authenticity in various applications, including:

-1. Secure email communication: Digital signatures can be used in email communication to authenticate the sender and ensure the integrity of the email content.
+1.  **Secure email communication**: Digital signatures can be used in email communication to authenticate the sender and ensure the integrity of the email content.
 Tools such as Pretty Good Privacy (PGP) and S/MIME enable users to sign and verify email messages using digital signatures.
-2. Code signing: Software developers use digital signatures to sign their applications and code libraries, ensuring that the distributed software has not been tampered with and originates from a trusted source.
+2.  **Code signing**: Software developers use digital signatures to sign their applications and code libraries, ensuring that the distributed software has not been tampered with and originates from a trusted source.
 Code signing helps protect users from downloading and installing malicious software.
-3. Document signing: Digital signatures can be applied to electronic documents, such as PDFs or Word files, to confirm the authenticity of the document and verify that it has not been altered since it was signed.
+3.  **Document signing**: Digital signatures can be applied to electronic documents, such as PDFs or Word files, to confirm the authenticity of the document and verify that it has not been altered since it was signed.
 This is particularly useful in legal, financial, and business contexts where the integrity of documents is of utmost importance.
-4. Cryptocurrency transactions: In blockchain-based systems like Bitcoin, digital signatures are used to authenticate transactions and prove ownership of the digital assets being transferred.
+4.  **Cryptocurrency transactions**: In blockchain-based systems like Bitcoin, digital signatures are used to authenticate transactions and prove ownership of the digital assets being transferred.

 In conclusion, signing is an essential aspect of information security that helps ensure the integrity and authenticity of data.
 By implementing digital signatures in communication, software distribution, and document management, organizations can enhance trust in their digital systems and protect sensitive information from tampering and forgery.